souk4711/hakoniwa.d/applications.md

-# Hakoniwa.d Applications
+# Hakoniwa.d Application Profiles

-Explanation of the meaning of the words used in the following tables:
+All profiles can be found in the [/etc/hakoniwa.d](./hakoniwa.d) directory.
+The following tables provide a summary.
+The meaning of the words used in the tables is explained here:

 - **devices**
   - **dri:** Graphic cards, includes `/dev/dri`, `/dev/nvidia*`